mgabon/mgabon/README.md

 # Hi there 👋 i'm Mark, a **Fullstack Web Developer.**

-In 2021, I dropped out of college to invest all my time in coding and took a chance to learn new skills in BloomTech.
+In 2021, I made a career switch and fully devoted myself to learn coding and attended BloomTech in hopes to learn new skills.
 I've always been a curious person my entire life.
 Creating things from scratch and solving complex problems excite me.

 Learning new skills have been challenging, but rewarding.
 I look to the day where I can apply my skills to proceed in this diverse field.